-N2: "I'm just wondering about that same goal, 'That the environment within LISA be protected for future generations'.
+N2: "1'm just wondering about that same goal, 'That the environment within LISA be protected for future generations'.
 But what about today?
 We're going to be using wildlife and the land, etc."

-N1: "Two departments in NG, environment and economic development, have different mandates, and will have conflicts."
+N1: "Two departments in NG, environment and economic development, have different mandates, and will have conflicts.
+They need a way to resolve their conflicts."